zeromq/dafka/README.txt

   +-----------+     +-----------+   +------------+
 [/diagram]

-As a response to a FETCH message a store or producer may send all missed records that the consumer requested.
+As a response to a FETCH message a store and/or producer may send all missed records that the consumer requested directly to the consumer with the DIRECT_MSG.

 [diagram]
                     +------------+